 To shop the outfits, click on the image of the individual item below each of my photos or click on the links where there are links (Use the left and right arrows next to the item to see all the items.).

 Cardigan: A cozy and comfortable cardigan is perfect for flying.
 I tend to get cold when we’re on the airplane and warm when I’m walking around the airport.
 This way I can put the cardigan in my tote or carry-on suitcase while I’m walking around the airport and take it out for the flight.
-To change the look: change the cardigan or wear a jacket instead.
+I love the two cardigans pictured (cardigan in photo above and cardigan in photo below) and use them all the time To change the look: change the cardigan or wear a jacket instead.

 Camisole: A camisole is a great layering piece.
 It’s easy to stay cool while walking around the airport in a cami.
 Cardigans look fabulous over camisoles for when you’re on the flight, too.
 To change the look: change the camisole or wear a tee or lightweight long-sleeved top.